Mohammad-Ali Najafi

 Mohammad-Ali Najafi (محمدعلی نجفی; born 13 January 1952) is an Iranian mathematician and reformist politician who was the Mayor of Tehran, serving in the post for eight months, until April 2018.
 He held cabinet portfolios during the 1980s, 1990s and 2010s.
 He is also a retired professor of mathematics at Sharif University of Technology.

+In May 2019, Najafi was arrested for murdering his wife, he was later sentenced to the death penalty.
+Najafi was released following the "forgiveness" of his deceased wife's family.

 Early life and education

 Najafi was born in Tehran on 13 January 1952.
 He ranked first in Iranian national university entrance exam and enrolled in Sharif University of Technology (then known as Aryamehr University of Technology).
 He earned a Bachelor of Science degree in mathematics from the Sharif University of Technology.
 Following his bachelors, he enrolled in the graduate program at the Massachusetts Institute of Technology.
 He received his Master of Science degree in mathematics with the final grade of A+ in 1976 but dropped out of PhD program in 1978 during the Iranian revolution to return to Iran.